r3p3r/fdiskyou-PowerOPS/README.md

 ### TODO:

+* Test.
+This hasn't been thoroughly tested, please report any issues.
-Improve "How to use it" section.
+* Improve "How to use it" section.
 Add more attacks and test!